antmicro/kenning/README.rst

 * ``--learning-rate`` - training learning rate,
 * ``--num-epochs`` - number of epochs.

+If the dataset files are not present, use ``--download-dataset`` flag in order to let the Dataset API download the data.

 Benchmarking trained model on host
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``edge_ai_tester.scenarios.inference_performance`` script runs the model using its deep learning framework routines on a host device.
+The ``edge_ai_tester.scenarios.inference_performance`` script runs the model using the deep learning framework used for training on a host device.
 It runs the inference on a given dataset, computes model quality metrics and performance metrics.
 The results from the script can be used as a reference point for benchmarking of the compiled models on target devices.